cs3org/OCM-API/IETF-RFC.md

   * REQUIRED: `email` - non-normative / informational; an email address for the Invite Sender.
 Not necessarily at the same FQDN as their OCM Server
   * REQUIRED: `name` - human-readable name of the Invite Sender, as a suggestion for display in the Invite Receiver's address book

-A 200 response status means the Invitation Acceptance Request was successful.
+A 200 response status means the Invite Acceptance Request was successful.
-A 400 response status means the Invitation Token is invalid or does not exist.
+A 400 response status means the Invite Token is invalid or does not exist.
 A 403 response status means the Invite Receiver OCM Server is not trusted to accept this Invite.
 A 409 response status means the Invite was already accepted.